 MINERVA FOUNDATION INSTITUTE FOR MEDICAL RESEARCH is a private Institute in biomedicine that is located at Biomedicum Helsinki in close association with University of Helsinki in a large conglomerate of modern laboratories with research groups in the biomedical and medical research fields.
-At Minerva about 40 persons are actively working in eight research groups.
+At Minerva about 40 persons are actively working in nine research groups.
 General theme of the research is the study of basic cellular and molecular mechanisms underlying important human diseases, including cardiovascular diseases, diabetes and neurological disorders.

 • LIPID SIGNALING AND HOMEOSTASIS group is led by Professor Vesa Olkkonen and investigates new regulatory mechanisms that cells employ to maintain their lipid balance and to integrate their lipid status with other vital functions.
 The work aims to identify novel mechanisms that impact the development of cardiovascular diseases and fatty liver/metabolic syndrome.

 • NEURONAL SIGNALING group is led by Professor Dan Lindholm.
 The Neuroscience group studies basic mechanisms underlying neurodegenerative diseases and excitotoxic damage.

 • CARDIOVASCULAR RESEARCH group is led by Adjunct Professor Päivi Lakkisto.
 The group studies end-organ and tissue damage second to cardiovascular, heart and kidney diseases and the molecular mechanisms involved herein.